Mayur-Pagote/MELODIES-MONET/docs/getting_started/installation.rst

 Option 2) Using Conda and GitHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You are also welcome to install using our old method.
-The stable branch of MELODIES-MONET (``main``) should always be the same as the conda-forge release of MELODIES-MONET and be compatible with the conda-forge releases of MONET/MONETIO.
+The stable branch of MELODIES MONET (``main``) should always be the same as the conda-forge release of MELODIES MONET and be compatible with the conda-forge releases of MONET/MONETIO.

 First create and activate a conda environment::